leodalmacio/100-Days-Of-Code/README.md

 ---

 Thoughts: Today, I've watched the Episode 3 of the clean code, and learned that 10 lines of code in a function is already too big.
 I've also learned some shortcuts on refactoring using IntelliJ, and I'm trying to understand Uncle Bob's thought process when refactoring a code, hopefully I would be able to understand it in a week.

+### Day 6(27) (August 19, 2019 - Sunday)

+*__Goals for the week__*
+1. ~~Modules~~
+2. ~~Naming And Functions (Clean Code)~~

+---

+Thoughts: Today I've managed to finish the Episode 3 of clean code.
+I'm still amazed how awesome Uncle Bob have managed to refactor that very long code.
+And he even manage to remove the switch case, which I'm still unaware how he had done that.
+That's why I would watch the fullscreen cast for that example after finishing the Function Structure, because they are kinda related.

+As for today I've learned if a function is very large, more likely than not, that is a class that is hidden on a large function.
+That's why you need to refactor it.
+Before refactoring, make sure to create test cases so you would be sure that you didn't break anything.
+I've also learned that for a function to do only one thing, you should extract and extract the function, until the implementation would not just be a restatement of it's name.